 Among the school's greatest assets is the community of fellow students, who form a lifetime network of friends and professional contacts.
 The relatively small size of the Undergrad Program (only 350 students enroll in each entering class) permits students to get to know all members of their class and develop strong connections with faculty.

 The Haas experience offers opportunities for personal growth beyond the classroom, including leadership development, career development, and close interaction with faculty and alumni.
-A number of programs support this design, such as international study, case competitions, experiential learning workshops, student organizations, and many more.
+A number of programs support this design, such as global opportunities, case competitions, student organizations, and many more.